Jason-West1013/2017_Fall-time-projects/README.md

 # 2017_Fall-time-projects
-Some projects made during the Fall semester.
-Includes some socket and multithread programming.
+Several projects done while learning some networking and operating systems.
+Programs written in Python and C. Contains both socket and multithreading programming.
+The socket programming is done in Python.
+The multithreading programming is based on the classic Consumer-Producer probably, it uses mutex locks and conditional variables to prevent deadlocks.